webian-dart/webian/README.md

 # webian

-## An Architectural Framework for Flutter
+## A Polyformic Architectural Framework for Flutter

-This is a Flux and Clean Architecture inspired architecture.
+This is a Flux and Clean Architecture inspired architecture, for **Polyformic UX**